trezm/BootsolesJS/readme.md

 A template project using NodeJS, MongoDB, and AngularJS

 ### Set Up
-1. Install npm dependencies
+NPM and Bower are required to set up this repository, find the instructions to install below.
-  1. (If npm is not installed) follow directions here: https://github.com/npm/npm
+- (If npm is not installed) follow directions here: https://github.com/npm/npm
-  2. run `npm install`
-2. Install bower libraries
-  1. (If bower is not installed) run `npm install -g bower`
+- (If bower is not installed) run `npm install -g bower`

-  2. run `bower install`
+#### To Install:
+- Run the command `npm install`

 ### Running
-To run, simply run `grunt run`
+To run, simply run `grunt run`.
+It now should pick up all changes to the angular app.
+To begin to create a NodeJS app, simply start filling out the app/ folder in the repository.